lilyanB/ontra/README.md

 ## Specifications

-- all yield generated from Aave deposits is returned to liquidity providers
+- yield generated from Aave deposits during rehypothecation is returned to liquidity providers
+- trailing stop lost orders are deposited into Aave until triggered and the generated yield is returned to the order placer
+- executed trailing stop lost are also deposited into Aave until withdrawn by the order placer.
+Generated yield is returned to the owner